sansneo/prime/README.md

 To prevent dhcpcd from overwriting your `/etc/resolv.conf`, uncomment `nohook resolv.conf`.
 To use your gateway's default DNS server, comment `nooption domain_name_servers` and `nooption rdnss`.

-4. Install the VSCode extensions
+4. Install the VSCode extensions required by the configuration
 ```
 code --install-extension github.github-vscode-theme
 code --install-extension vscodevim.vim